koordinator-sh/koordinator/docs/proposals/scheduling/20250611-networktopology-aware-scheduling.md

 ![image](/docs/images/networktopo-2-dp-and-pp.png)

-The above figure shows a PytorchJob training task:

-- Create a total of 12 Pods (PP * DP=4 * 3).
-- Each Pod requests all 8 GPU cards on the node.
+There are three parallel strategies in the above figure

+- Tensor Parallel: The core idea is to decompose large matrices or tensors into multiple smaller parts and allocate these parts to different GPU devices for parallel computing.
+This can significantly improve computational efficiency and shorten model training time, especially when facing large models with billions of parameters.

+- Pipeline Parallel: The core idea is to divide the calculation process of the model into multiple stages, each stage being processed by one or more computing units (such as GPU or TPU).
+The data flows sequentially between these stages, with each stage processing different batches of data simultaneously.
+This process is similar to pipeline processing in traditional computers.

+- Data Parallel: evenly distribute training data X (such as a batch) to different computing GPUs.

+communication features
+- Tensor Parallel: Generally used for communication between multiple GPU cards on a single machine, with nvlink for communication.
+- Pipeline Parallel: It involves operations such as FWD and BWD, with a data exchange rate of over GB/s, and communication efficiency directly determines the training speed of the model.
+The demand for network performance is extremely high.
+- Data Parallel: Typically, data parallel requires the collection, accumulation, and updating of gradients between multiple Pipeline Parallels.
+The data volume is approximately MB in size, and the requirements for network performance are average.

 requirements:
 - The communication between the 8 cards in one Pod is conducted through nvlink.
 No need for scheduler attention.
-- The communication between pods requires RDMA high-speed network for communication, and the scheduler needs to schedule DP * PP pods into a set of high-performance communication domains.
+- Firstly, consider: The communication between pods in one Pipeline Parallel. such as node-1,node-2,node-3,node-4 requires RDMA high-speed network for communication, and the scheduler needs to schedule those pods into a set of high-performance communication domains as far as possible.
+- Secondly, consider: The communication between pods in different Data Parallel. the scheduler needs to schedule those pods into a set of high-performance communication domains

 PodGroup schedules according to the following strategy:
 - If all allocatable nodes satisfy strategy 1, bound podgroup's pod to the nodes.